Valley of the Dolls (1967) & Once is Not Enough (1975)

 Jo: And we’ll be there.

 Wendy: Yes, I love to nerd-out on documentaries.
-Jo watches her classic films and I’m watching like 13th on Netflix…
+Jo watches her classic films and I’m watching 13th on Netflix…

 Jo: Yes, she’s watching her serious and depressing documentaries.
 I mean, I’m just so dark because of what’s going on in the world in politics, because it’s like a Stanley Kubrick nightmare that you imagine would never happen in real life.